periwinkleispurple/bash_install/readme.md

 Summary <br/>
 1. How to
+2a.
+GLPI default user logs
-2. GLPI MariaDB Database connection
+2b.
+GLPI MariaDB Database connection
 3. _Zero (coming soon)_
 <br/><br/>
 All bash here are fully fonctionnal on **< debian-10.0.0-amd64 and Mint 'Sarah' >**.
 Every source code are listed above !